Trombe wall: History of passive solar systems and evolution of Trombe walls

-For these reasons, the buildings today are expected to achieve both energy efficient and environmental-friendly design by using renewable energy partly or completely instead of fossil energy for heating and cooling.
+For these reasons, today's buildings are expected to achieve both energy efficiency and environmental-friendly design through the use of renewable energy partly or completely instead of fossil energy for heating and cooling.
 In this direction, the integration of passive solar systems in buildings is one strategy for sustainable development and increasingly encouraged by international regulations.

-Today's low-energy buildings with Trombe walls often improve on the ancient technique that incorporates a thermal storage and delivery system people have used: thick walls of adobe or stone to trap the sun's heat during the day and release it slowly and evenly at night to heat their building.
+Today's low-energy buildings with Trombe walls often improve on an ancient technique that incorporates a thermal storage and delivery system people have already used: thick walls of adobe or stone to trap the sun's heat during the day and release it slowly and evenly at night to heat their building.
 Today, the Trombe wall continues to serve as an effective strategy of passive solar design.

-The well-known example of the Trombe wall system is first used in the Trombe house in Odeillo, France in 1967.
-The black painted wall is constructed of approximately 2 feet thick concrete with an air space and a double glazing on its exterior side.
+The first well-known example of a Trombe wall system was used in the Trombe house of Odeillo, France in 1967.
+The black painted wall is constructed of approximately 2 foot thick concrete with an air space and a double glazing on its exterior side.
 The house is primarily heated by radiation and convection from the inner surface of the concrete wall and the results from studies show that 70% of this building's yearly heating needs are supplied by solar energy.
 Therefore, the efficiency of the system is comparable to a good active solar heating system.
 PV, Photovoltaic for electrical production converts 15%-20% radiation to energy.
 Meaning its energy efficiency is low - 85% of the sun's radiation is lost.
 Whereas the solar thermal collector, Trombe Wall is able to convert 70%-80% of the suns radiation to heat, meaning, it is far more energy efficient and its heat production is powerful.